Tips to Prepare Food in Advance for Parties

 Plan your party grocery shopping trip several days before the big event.
 This early shopping trip ensures you’ll pick up all of the items you need.
 After you finalize your party menu, write a list of every ingredient you need.
 Check your cupboards to verify you have the staples on hand that go into your recipes.
 If you assume you have plenty of flour only to find out it’s almost gone, you’ll have to make a last-minute trip to the store on party day.
 It’s always best to ensure you have everything you need in the proper amounts beforehand.

 When you get home with all of those groceries, take the time to organize them to save time later when you start cooking.
 Group together the ingredients for each recipe.
 You can also group the ingredients based on when you’ll use them.
 For example, if you’re handling some prep the day before, place those ingredients together.
 Put ingredients you’ll use on party day in another area.
 By using this simple prep step, you’ll spend less time digging through your pantry and refrigerator when it’s time to start cooking.

 Make Room for Prepped Food

 Create a list of specific tasks you need to do for each dish and when you plan to do them.
-This list becomes your timeline for the party that keeps your prep on track.
+This list becomes your timeline for the party to help keep your prep on track.
 Break your list down by day.
 For example, two days before, you might trim and season all of your meat.
 The day before, you might make salads, cook the meat, make desserts, cut up veggies and make dips.
 Write down the different parts of prep for each of those items in the order you plan to do them.
-That way, you can simply go down the list and complete each item.
+That way, you can simply go down the list and complete each item in order.
 You won’t have to waste time wondering what to do next.